-It was observed that the combustion chamber temperature has an important role in the biomasses combustion, because this exerts great influence in the thermal processes efficiency, products yield and gases composition generated [18].
-For this reason and according to the information exposed above, this study aims to investigate the temperature behavior inside the combustion chamber of a Drop Tube Furnace (DTF) for the different thermo-conversion processes: conventional combustion (synthetic air, 80% N2), pyrolysis (100% nitrogen) and two typical oxy-fuel combustion atmospheres (60 and 80% CO2), when five Brazilian biomasses (pine sawdust, sugarcane bagasse, coffee and rice husks, and tucumã seed) are employed.
+The combustion chamber temperature has an important role in the biomasses combustion, because this exerts great influence in the thermal processes efficiency, products yield and gases composition generated [18].
+This study aims to investigate the temperature behavior inside the combustion chamber of a Drop Tube Furnace (DTF) for the different thermo-conversion processes: conventional combustion (synthetic air, 80% N2), pyrolysis (100% nitrogen) and two typical oxy-fuel combustion atmospheres (60 and 80% CO2), when biomasses (pine sawdust, sugarcane bagasse, coffee and rice husks, and tucumã seed) are employed.